remotesynth/venture/content/about.md

 ## Vision

 We work with clients to realize and define a future vision for their work.
-We believe that ineffective implementation grows out of underlying disagreement in the future vision.
+We believe that effective implementation grows out of fundamental coherence, clarity and agreement around the future vision.
 Through this visioning work, we push clients to wrestle with the student experience and external demands.

 ## New Direction

-Any new direction must be defined down to the level of student experience and made tangible through clear definitions of success.
+Any new direction must be defined down to the level of student experience and the desired actions of everyone and made tangible through clear definitions of success.

 ## Student experience

 All of our work begins from a close examination of the student experience within existing or designed learning environments.
 We see this as essential to yielding results for any project that will make a true difference in preparation for college, career, and citizenship.

 [Contact us today!](mailto:bill@ventureedcollaborative.org)